O’Hare industrial construction outlook

 O’Hare Industrial Fundamentals

-The O’Hare submarket has an overall vacancy rate of 5.4% and new inventory could attract tenants seeking enhanced amenities such as 34’+ clear heights and heavy power capacity.
-Conversely, the submarket is also recording -1.1 million square feet of absorption, indicating that additional distribution facilities may be compounding existing demand challenges.
+The O’Hare submarket has an overall vacancy rate of 5.4%.
+New inventory could attract tenants seeking enhanced amenities such as 34’+ clear heights and heavy power capacity.
+Conversely, the submarket is also recording -1.1 million square feet of absorption.
+This indicates that additional distribution facilities may be compounding existing demand challenges.

-Given overall economic conditions, tenants remain cautious about long-term space commitments.
+Tenants are still cautious about long-term space commitments as they consider current economic conditions.
 And, capital for commercial real estate development has tightened across much of the country.
 Despite this, O’Hare’s proximity to its namesake airport, major highways, and residential centers continues to support its appeal across the industrial, manufacturing, logistics and, of course, data center sectors.
 CoStar notes that the shift in demand from logistics to data centers could help reverse the recent absorption slump as new inventory comes online.